 Once you’ve got lovely loosened-up soil, it’s business as usual in terms of grass seed planting.
 First off, get a high-quality grass seed.
 Grass seed is not the place to cheap out.
 Hedge your bets, and get a nice mix from a local store with knowledgeable staff.
 In our area, mixes of perennial ryegrass, fescue, and Kentucky bluegrass do well.

-We once tried some bulk seed from a landscaping store that was SUPER cheap…..it turned out to be mostly “annual ryegrass”…..annual meaning that it only lasted one year.
+We once tried some bulk seed from a landscaping store that was SUPER cheap…..it turned out to be mostly “annual ryegrass,”… annual meaning that it only lasted one year.
 What a waste of time and money!
-Don’t cheap out on your grass seed after putting in so much work to your soil.
+Don’t cheap out on your grass seed after putting so much work into your soil.

 Once you’ve got good grass seed, make sure it’s well in contact with the soil.
 Follow the instructions on the bag, which usually include raking it in or sprinkling soil on top of the seed.
 The soil needs to be touching each grass seed for the best results.